Work in Canada

 Key Requirements:

-Valid Labour Market Impact Assessment (LMIA) or employer offer number
+Valid LMIA or employer offer number

 Formal employment offer from a Canadian employer

-Compliance with conditions regarding employer, job role, and location
+Compliance with employer, job role, and location

 Best For: